 “We want to demonstrate that the Gospel can be lived on a social scale, by giving oneself entirely to the others and implementing those principles of justice and fraternity which we chose to abide by, on a path of the sharing of faith and life,” recounted Francesco Matterazzo, current president of the community.

 On 14 February 1948, the entire community approved the text of a Charter, which was signed at the altar: so the Work of the Little Apostles became Nomadelfia.
-After a series of adventurous trials, the “nomadelfians” found a home suitable for the development of the community in the city of Grosseto, in a farm hold donated by the daughter of a renowned Italian businessman.
+After a series of adventurous trials, the “Nomadelfians” found a home suitable for the development of the community in the city of Grosseto, in an estate donated by the daughter of a renowned Italian businessman.

 “Our mission today has not changed,” explains Francesco Matterazzo.
-“In an ever more connected world that develops new instruments for communication and unity, there are other coexisting realities that deny the dignity of the other and build walls… this is why I think that the proposal of a path of fraternity is important for humanity more than ever!
-Here in Nomadelfia, families, priests and singles can share a daily life more suitable for man with his natural aspirations for superior values like love, friendship, prayer and contemplation, and socially richer due to the variety of experiences and age brackets.”
+“In an ever more connected world that develops new instruments for communication and unity, there are other coexisting realities that deny the dignity of the other and build walls… this is why I think that the proposal of a path of brother is important for mankind more than ever!
+Here in Nomadelfia, families, priests and singles can share a daily more suited to humanity’s natural aspirations for superior values like love, friendship, prayer and contemplation, and socially richer due to the variety of experiences and range of ages.”

-It is a community open to the world, and open in sharing the path with other charisms, as testified to by the experience underway with the Focolare Movement: “I hope – he continued – that the road we are taking together, not only for the common expectation of Pope Francis’s visit, and which sets as steps also the participation of our youth in the Genfest on 1 May in Loppiano and the common work for the project of a Prophetic Economy, can be a testimonial also for the Church.
+It is a community open to the world, and open in sharing the path with other charisms, as testified to by the experience underway with the Focolare Movement: “I hope – he continued – that the road we are taking together can be a real witness to the Church, not only because of our shared anticipation of Pope Francis’ visit and our young people’s participation in the May 1st Genfest, but in many ways, including our common work on the project for a Prophetic Economy.
 The Lord has sown many flowers in this meadow which is the world, and many charisms.
 I believe we should seek all ways of working together, since this enriches the gift which each one is for humanity.”
-To underline the words of Materazzo, yesterday, Sunday 22 April, a lively delegation of “nomadelfians” composed of the heads of the town, adults and numerous children visited the Centre of the Focolare Movement.
-Some joyful hours were spent in a family atmosphere.
+To underline the words of Mr Materazzo, on Sunday 22 April, a lively delegation of “Nomadelfians” composed of the heads of the town, adults and numerous children visited the Centre of the Focolare Movement.
+A joyful moment in a truly family atmosphere.